 Burglary occurs when a person breaks into a building with an intent to commit a crime against another person or property once inside.
 Without an intent to commit a crime inside, unlawfully entering into a building is simply trespassing, not burglary.
 Many people think of burglary as breaking into a building to commit a theft, but it does not necessarily have to be theft.
 An intent to commit any crime against another person or property once inside the building—even if it’s not theft—is all that is needed for burglary.
 If someone breaks into a home intending to assault a person who lives there, that is burglary.
 The definition of 2nd Degree Burglary, and its sentencing ranges, are discussed below.
 If you have been charged with 3rd Degree Burglary click here.
+If you have been charged with 1st degree burglary click here.

 2nd Degree Burglary